simeonoff/tochki/README.md

 > [!WARNING]
 > This repository is live and may change at any time.
 It is not guaranteed to work on all systems.
 It is recommended to use it as a reference and adapt it to your needs.

 The configuration is written in a functional language called [Nix](https://nix.dev/tutorials/nix-language#reading-nix-language).
-It's looks like JSON with functions and allows us to manage various parts of our Operating System, including the installation of packages, the management of system settings, configuration files, and more.
+It looks like JSON with functions and allows us to manage various parts of our Operating System, including the installation of packages, the management of system settings, configuration files, and more.
 It supports host-based configurations for macOS and NixOS.

 > [!NOTE]
 > A video on [YouTube](https://www.youtube.com/watch?v=Z8BL8mdzWHI&list=PLpolRIvVVWRCS-X0-3q2hrWrbrsWJl51J&index=7) piqued my interest initially.
 If you're new to Nix, I recommend watching it first to get a basic understanding of what Nix is and how to configure it.
 It's your responsibility to learn more about Nix and adapt what's said in the video to your taste and requirements.